top of page

 Last weekend we had guests from Japan and Italy with whom we went to visit a reindeer stock in the Arctic wilderness when the temperature went down as minus 34 celsius.
 It was extremely cold for the most of us, but we spent at least 4 hours outdoors every day enjoying our visit and feeding the reindeer, an it was amazing.
 In the evening we were blessed with spectacular Aurora borealis dancing in the sky.

 We managed this very cold weather well because we were well prepared for the weather by using different layers of clothing and wearing traditional Sami clothes made of reindeer fur and skin.
 And we looked pretty too!Comfort and warmth is top priority when visiting the Arctic in winter months as the winter temperatures can vary anywhere between 0°C and -40°C. There are two things that make you feel cold: air temperature and wind speed.
 On our tours we move from place to place on snowmobiles when we go to visit the reindeer stock.
 And when we move on snowmobiles it gets much more cold.
+The stay with the Sami reindeer herders can turn very unpleasant if one feels cold so we provide (in some experiences we rent) all warm winter clothing for people visiting us.

 "There is no such thing as cold weather, only bad clothes"